Jackarius090/plastic-pollution/README.md

 # Plastic Pollution Info Page Project

-This project was built to address the issue of plastic pollution.
-It is designed to inform about the damaging effects of plastic pollution and what kinds of plastic are better than others.

-## Data science section

-As part of the project we tried to find reliable data about plastic pollution and visualise this data in an interesting way.
-The data section can be found under the 'Country Data' page of the site.

-## Tech stack

-* The app is built in React, using bootstrap as a CSS framework.
-* All data analysis is run in python.

-## Title:
 Making an informative website showing the scale and impact of plastic waste and what can be done to tackle this problem.
 The team: